 3. Participate in Other Forms of Socializing

 Once we reduce our engagement with facebook, it will be tempting to compensate by engaging in other social media services like Twitter, Instagram, or whatever platform is more relevant now.
 We need to resist this temptation, but we also need to maintain social contact with our support cliques and sympathy groups.

 Try to engage in at least one social activity with friends or family every week and look for more opportunities to say yes to socializing.
 As an introvert, I know it can be intimidating to organize an event, but something as low key as a board game night where you and some friends order pizza and spend some time together face-to-face is a fine place to start.
 We need to cultivate our in-person social relationships, especially with our core groups.

 Of course there are some friends we can’t see as regularly with whom we would like to stay in touch.
 Consider developing a written correspondence with them.
 Everyone enjoys getting mail!
 Or, if they prefer to speak in real time, try establish a direct phone or video call routine.
 My fiancée tries to call her parents every Sunday.

-This is a very new issue for us, so the research is understandably scant, but more studies are conducted every day.
-Some researchers are discovering connections between the big five personality factors and an individual’s facebook use to see if they can create a predictive model.6 Others are discovering adverse health effects and unhealthy behaviors.7 It’s important to stay aware of the effects platforms like facebook can have on our well-being as technology becomes more irreversibly integrated into our lives.
+This is a very new issue, so the research is understandably scant, but scientists are conducting more studies every day.
+Some researchers are discovering connections between the big five personality factors and an individual’s facebook use to see if they can create a predictive model.6 Others are discovering adverse health effects and unhealthy behaviors as a result of facebook use.7 It’s important to stay aware of the effects media like facebook can have as technology becomes more irreversibly integrated into our lives.